skaladelfos-lang/pitlane-race-engineer/README.md

 Two small pieces work together:

-1. **The agent** — a small app that runs on whichever PC is actively driving.
+1. **The agent** — a small background app that runs on whichever PC is actively driving.
 It reads Le Mans Ultimate's local data and sends it out.
+Runs quietly in your system tray — no console window taking up space on your screen.
 2. **The dashboard** — a web page anyone on the team can open, showing the same live data.
 No installation needed for anyone who's just watching.

 Only the driving PC needs anything installed.
 Everyone else just needs a link.